Murasaki (novel): Fictional physical characteristics of the Murasaki system

 Poul Anderson, who had a degree in physics, worked out the physical framework for the anthology based on the characteristics of HD36395 as they were known in the early 1990s: one third of Earth Sun's mass, 82% of its diameter, spectral type M1 with a photosphere temperature of 3,400 K and a maximum emission in the near infrared.
 (The star is in fact very similar to Gliese 581, now known to have a planetary system.)

 The twin terrestrial planets are separated by an average distance of only 156,000 km (about 40% of the Earth-Moon distance).
 They orbit around their center of mass in 91 hours in locked rotation, which minimizes the effects of the huge tidal forces which they exert on each other.
 This constellation orbits Murasaki within the habitable zone, at a distance of only 0.223 astronomical units (sidereal year, 66 Earth days) where the planets receive about the same amount of total irradiation Mars gets from the Sun; however, with a spectral power distribution shifted to much longer wavelengths.
 From this distance the star appears as a disk of 1° 40' diameter, almost three times as large as the Sun (or the Moon) when observed from Earth.
-Both planets have plate tectonics, causing most of their carbon dioxide being bound in their crusts, and have oxygen-nitrogen atmospheres of Earth-like composition.
+Both planets have plate tectonics, causing most of their carbon dioxide to be bound in their crusts, and have oxygen-nitrogen atmospheres of Earth-like composition.

 Genji

 Genji is a Super-Earth but only moderately so: it has 2.8 times the mass and 1.36 times the diameter of Earth, and 1.5 times Earth's gravity.
 The side of the planet that constantly faces its companion world Chujo ("Moonside") is mostly land, the other hemisphere ("Starside") is mostly ocean.
 The mean surface temperature is +20 °C, slightly warmer than Earth.
 Although humans in good condition can physically accommodate to the high gravity, the sea level air pressure of 3.1 bars which results from this gravity (as per the barometric formula) requires artificial decompression for safe breathing.
-Only at 5,800 meters (an altitude found on this planet only in the form of a few small highlands that are cold and arid) the atmospheric pressure drops to Earth-standard 1 bar.
+Only at 5,800 meters (an altitude found on this planet only in the form of a few small highlands that are cold and arid) does the atmospheric pressure drop to Earth-standard 1 bar.